-In the Depth Psychology program, students are required to participate in transformative practice as follows: sixty hours for the Community/Liberation/Ecopsychology specialization and fifty hours for the Somatic Studies specialization.
-Examples of such practice include, but are not limited to: individual depth psychotherapy, group dialogue work, facilitated vision questing, rites of passage, meditation, artistic engagement, or other psycho-spiritual practice.
-The transformative practice must be approved in advance by the Transformative Practice Coordinator.
-Completed hours are to be recorded on the Depth Transformative Practices Documentation of Hours form (available on the Pacifica website), which should be signed by the appropriately trained guide, teacher, or therapist and then submitted to the Program Administrator.
+Students in the CLE and Somatic Studies specialization must have their transformative practice approved in advance by the Depth Transformative Practice Coordinator.
+Completed hours are to be recorded on the Depth Transformative Practices Documentation of Hours form (available on the Pacifica website), which should be signed by the appropriately trained guide, teacher, or therapist and then submitted to the individual designated on the form.
 These hours are required for the completion of the M.A. degree in each specialization.